The localization of orthogonal calculus with respect to homology: Introduction

-The future applications of the homological localization of orthogonal calculus are abound.
-For example in recent work of Beaudry, Bobkova, Pham and Xu \cite{BeaudryBobkovaPhamXu}, the authors compute the $tmf$-homology of $\bb{R}P^2$, where $tmf$ denotes the connective spectrum of topological modular forms.
-It would be interesting to investigate whether their computation for $\bb{R}P^2$ and the $tmf$-local Weiss tower for the functor $V \mapsto \bb{R}P(V)$ yield a calculation of the $tmf$-homology of $\bb{R}P^k$ for all $k$.
+The future applications of the homological localization of orthogonal calculus are abounding.
+For example in the recent work of Beaudry, Bobkova, Pham, and Xu~\cite{BeaudryBobkovaPhamXu}, the authors compute the $tmf$-homology of $\bb{R}P^2$, where $tmf$ denotes the connective spectrum of topological modular forms.
+Their computation for $\bb{R}P^2$ and the $tmf$-local Weiss tower for the functor $V \mapsto \bb{R}P(V)$ should yield a calculation of the $tmf$-homology of $\bb{R}P^k$ for all $k$.
 Such a connection would, for example, feed into a chromatic understanding of block structures, see e.g., \cite{Ma07}.